Hard Rock Hotel collapsed months ago. Two victims are still in the rubble.

 "It is lack of respect and human dignity for people," McConnell said.
 "There are people who are suffering."

 Authorities have not publicly named the two victims whose remains have not been recovered.
-A coroner identified the third victim, whose body was recovered, as 49-year-old Anthony Magrette.
+A coroner identified the third victim, whose body was recovered, as Anthony Magrette, 49.

 Officials said they plan to recover the two remaining bodies following a controlled demolition of the building planned for March.